CyCoreSystems/ari-proxy/README.md

 The ARI proxy facilitates scaling of both applications and Asterisk, independently and with minimal coordination.
-Each Asterisk instance and ARI application pair runs an `ari-proxy` server instance, which talks to a common NATS cluster.
+Each Asterisk instance and ARI application pair runs an `ari-proxy` server instance, which talks to a common NATS/RabbitMQ cluster.
 Each client application talks to the same NATS cluster.
-The clients automatically and continuously discover new Asterisk instances, so the only coordination needed is the common location of the NATS cluster.
+The clients automatically and continuously discover new Asterisk instances, so the only coordination needed is the common location of the NATS/RabbitMQ cluster.

 The ARI proxy allows for:
   - Any number of applications running the ARI client